N. V. Ramana: Chief Justice of the Supreme Court

 His tenure as chief justice saw an increase in judicial appointments to the Supreme Court and high courts, which brought down vacancies to their lowest since 2016.
 He allowed exclusive online access to the media to attend court proceedings.

 He also did key judicial interventions in many cases.
-Some notable ones are: putting sedition law on hold, cancelling the bail granted to Ashish Mishra in Lakhimpur Kheri violence case, setting up a panel to investigate the Pegasus case in which the bench said that the Union government did not cooperate in the investigation, and his judgement that a woman's household labor is equivalent to an office going man.
-As Chief Justice he constituted a 3 judge panel presided by him to look into a petition challenging a 2013 Supreme Court verdict which held the practice of political parties distributing private goods like televisions, laptops, etc. as not a corrupt practice and considered them to come under the directive principles, while the petitioners considered them to be "irrational freebies".
+Some notable ones are: putting sedition law on hold, cancelling the bail granted to Ashish Mishra in the case regarding Lakhimpur Kheri violence, setting up a panel to investigate the Pegasus case in which the bench said that the Union government did not cooperate in the investigation, and his judgement that a woman's household labor was equivalent to that of an office-working man.

+As Chief Justice, he constituted a 3-judge panel that he headed to look into a petition challenging a 2013 Supreme Court verdict which held the practice of political parties distributing private goods like televisions, laptops, etc. as not a corrupt practice and considered them to come under the directive principles, while the petitioners considered them to be "irrational freebies".

 He was criticized for not initiating a judicial review in any of the cases which require a constitutional bench.
 53 such cases were pending when he retired.
 Some of the pending cases of importance include, a challenge to Citizenship (Amendment) Act, 2019, a challenge to Electoral Bonds scheme, the abrogation of Article 370 in Jammu and Kashmir, and Karnataka hijab ban.

+Over the course of his Supreme Court tenure, the Ramana-led Supreme Court Collegium close to 224 judges to High Courts across India.

+By being Chief Justice of India, he also administered oath of office to 15th President of India Droupadi Murmu.